 5 Steps to Writing an Effective Social Media Bio

-One of the more difficult tasks for anyone is writing a concise, effective social media bio.
+One of the more arduous tasks for anyone is writing a concise, effective social media bio.
 The problem comes from summing up who you are and what you do into a few short lines.

 On the flip side, being an excessively wordy person by nature, I find social media beneficial to helping me be more concise and to the point.
-Most of the time anyway.
+Most of the time, anyway.
 I need all the help I can get in that regard. 🙂

-Here are five steps I’ve found helpful in writing a social media bio that effectively conveys who you are and what you do in a small amount of space.
+Here are five steps I’ve found helpful in writing a social media bio that conveys who you are and what you do in a small amount of space.
 I also have a great free printable worksheet to help you get it all down on paper.
 You can download the free social media bio worksheet here.

 Step One: Do a Brain Dump

 Start by making a list of at least three different facts about yourself, including benefits you bring to your readers, clients, or customers.
 The more the better.
 Don’t edit the list at this point.
 Just get it all down on paper.
-Every idea on the topic of “who you are and what you do”…write it down.
+Every idea on “who you are and what you do”…write it down.

 Everyone needs a niche…something that makes them stand out from the rest.
-It doesn’t necessarily make you better than the competition, but just different.
+It doesn’t make you better than the competition, but just different.
 You offer something unique.
 Discover what that is.
-Write down the ones from the first list that make you unique.
+Write the ones from the first list that make you unique.